 Arrange the chorizo evenly and top with the shaved Manchego, again leaving a 1-inch border.
 Scatter with the calamari rings and tentacles and black lava salt.
 Jiggle the dough on the peel to make sure its still mobile, then slide it onto the hot baking steel.
 Bake until the edges are golden and the cheese melts, about 8–11 minutes.
 Remove the pizza and place on a cutting board, then grind plenty of black pepper over it.
 Garnish with the fennel tops, slice and enjoy.
 Makes one 13-inch pizza.
 Recipe may be doubled.

-Stone fruit and pear flavors, along with the rich, creamy palate of this exceptional Italian white hold up to the spicy chorizo.
-Fresh acidity and mineral quality perfectly compliment the calamari.
+Honeycomb and wildflower flavor, along with stony minerality of this intriguing California white blend hold up to the spicy chorizo.
+Energetic acidity and brininess perfectly compliment the calamari.